 If you need to develop a landing page for your ad, prepare the content and layout for the page, making sure that your call to action (what you want the user to do on the page) is prominently placed on the page.

 Create your ad and use A/B split testing to find out what generates the best traction from your potential customers.

 A/B testing is simply a case of duplicating the ad you create and modifying one thing in your message.

 Within Google Ads, you can set up conversion tracking to monitor how well your ads lead to your most wanted user action (eg. visit your website for information or make a purchase).
 Google’s support site has a guide on how to set up conversion tracking that explains the ways to use this function.

 It may be daunting, but hit publish your ads.

 Monitor the results of your campaign once it’s live.
 You may need to tweak your campaign or landing page if you do not get the desired traffic or conversions.
 A good timeframe to use to monitor and measure your results is four weeks after your ads go live or since you last made any changes to your ads.

-Keen to learn more about using Google AdWords for your business?
+Keen to learn more about using Google Ads for your business?

-Attend our ‘Digital Marketing Advanced’ workshop to learn more about Google AdWords, Search Engine Optimisation (SEO) and social media marketing.
+Attend our ‘Digital Marketing Advanced’ workshop to learn more about Google Ads, Search Engine Optimisation (SEO) and social media marketing.

-Our practical 'how to' videos will also walk you through the process of conducting your keyword research using Google AdWords.
+Our practical 'how to' videos will also walk you through the process of conducting your keyword research using Google Ads.